Sunplute/Project4MSc/README.md

 ## Contact Information

 For further information or inquiries, please refer to the dissertation.
-Feel free to get in touch with any questions via WeChat at: 17709637215.
+Feel free to get in touch with any questions via WeChat at: 17709637215, Email: sun_05202022@126.com.
 Your feedback and inquiries are greatly appreciated!